NMOSD

 What is NMOSD?

 Neuromyelitis Optica Spectrum Disorder (NMOSD) is a rare relapsing autoimmune disorder that preferentially causes inflammation in the optic nerve and spinal cord.
+It is sometimes referred to as Devic’s Disease, as it was first described by Eugène Devic in 1894, and he coined the term “neuro-myélite diffuse aigüe.”
 It is typically characterized by longitudinally extensive transverse myelitis (LETM, myelitis which is 3 vertebral segments in length or greater), which can leave one quite debilitated at presentation, and unilateral or bilateral optic neuritis.
 Individuals can present with short lesions as well.
-It was once thought of as a variant of Multiple Sclerosis (MS), and is still often times misdiagnosed as MS. However, several factors can differentiate it from MS: 1) it typically involves different parts of the brain than in MS, 2) the severity of attacks can be more robust as compared to MS, and 3) the pathophysiology differs from MS – whereas MS is thought to largely be a T-cell mediated disease, NMOSD is mediated by anti-aquaporin 4 antibodies.
-Blood testing includes an anti-aquaporin-4 antibody (NMO-IgG) test, which is highly specific (>99%) and its sensitivity ranges from 48-72%, depending on the assay used.
-Antibodies to Myelin Oligodendrocyte Glycoprotein or anti-MOG have been found in individuals diagnosed with NMOSD.
-Those with anti-MOG NMOSD tend to have attacks most often in the optic nerve, or optic neuritis (ON).
-Treatment for this disorder involves acute management with therapies, including IV methylprednisolone and plasma exchange (PLEX), and prevention of future attacks with immunosuppressants, including mycophenolate mofetil or rituximab, and aggressive rehabilitation.
+It was once thought of as a variant of Multiple Sclerosis (MS) and is still oftentimes misdiagnosed as MS. However, several factors can differentiate it from MS: 1) it typically involves different parts of the brain than in MS, 2) the severity of attacks can be more robust as compared to MS, and 3) the pathophysiology differs from MS – whereas MS does not have a known antibody, NMOSD is associated with the antibodies against the aquaporin-4 water channel.
+Blood testing for the aquaporin-4 antibody (NMO-IgG) test is highly specific (>99%) and its sensitivity ranges from 48-87%, depending on the assay used.
+Antibodies to Myelin Oligodendrocyte Glycoprotein or anti-MOG have been found in individuals diagnosed with NMOSD who are negative for the aquaporin-4 antibody.
+Those with MOG antibody disease tend to have attacks most often in the optic nerve, or optic neuritis (ON).
+Regardless of antibody status, treatment for acute relapses includes IV methylprednisolone and/or plasma exchange (PLEX), and prevention of future attacks with immunosuppressants and aggressive rehabilitation.
+In addition to off-label use of immunosuppressants, including rituximab and mycophenolate, three immunotherapies have been recently FDA approved for preventive treatment of aquaporin-4 antibody positive patients: eculizumab, inebulizumab, and satralizumab.